edgar-avilanfr/crypto_coding_challenge/README.md

 VALUES (S.date, S.price, S.ID)
 ```

-5.- I didn´t include the last step but the goal is to use the same function I developed in last section in order to create the desired moving average proces partitioned by the several tickets
+5.- I didn´t include the last step but the goal is to use the same function I developed in last section in order to create the desired moving average proces partitioned by the several coins

+## Simple test
+/simple_unit/test

+I included a test in order to check that a certain price is correct for a given date